PeiyanFlying/Peggy_Peiyan.github.io/_pages/about.md

 + Efficient Deep Learning on Superconducting Devices
 + Emerging Deep Learning Systems

-**Summary**: There are 17 first/co-first author publications ranging from:
+**Summary**: There are 36 publications on top conferences/journals ranging from:
-(I) EDA, solid-state circuit, and system conferences such as DAC, ICCAD, ISSCC, ASP-DAC, RTAS, MLSys.
+(I) EDA, solid-state circuit, and system conferences such as DAC, ICCAD, DATE, ISSCC, ASP-DAC, RTAS, MLSys.
 (II) Architecture and computer system conferences such as MICRO, HPCA, ICS.
 (III) Machine learning algorithm conferences such as NeurIPS, ICML, CVPR, AAAI, ECCV, IJCAI, AAAI.
 (IV) Journal publications including TCAD, Advanced Intelligent Systems, TCASI, TECS, TPAMI.

+Among these, There are 17 first/co-first author publications.

 More details can see my [CV](https://drive.google.com/file/d/10eGHpx04ob_kHkKQC4qBxbYQEYXjPTlP/view?usp=sharing).

 News
 ------
++ November 2023, one design automation tool for Superconducting circuits, AQFP, gets accepted at DATE 2023.
 + September 2023, two papers get accepted at Neurips 2023.
 + To be honored, I was selected as a Rising Star in EECS 2023.
 + August 2023, one paper gets accepted at ICCAD 2023.